Icinga/icinga2/doc/7-icinga-template-library.md

 The plugin check commands assume that there's a global constant named `PluginDir` which contains the path of the plugins from the Monitoring Plugins project.

+**Note**: If there are command parameters missing for the provided CheckCommand definitions please kindly send a patch upstream.
+This should include an update for the ITL CheckCommand itself and this documentation section.

 ### <a id="plugin-check-command-apt"></a> apt

-The plugin `apt` is used to check the aptitude package management system for updates on Debian based systems.
+The plugin [apt](https://www.monitoring-plugins.org/doc/index.html) checks for software updates on systems that use package management systems based on the apt-get(8) command found in Debian based systems.

 Custom attributes passed as [command parameters](3-monitoring-basics.md#command-passing-parameters):